 Anyway, they always promote the concept of doing easy things like watching TV, click ads, or sending emails and claim that you can make money doing these activities.

 The truth is that they are being clever with their wording.
-Out of 100 boring surveys, you may be able to watch a 30 second clip of a TV show, or paid a penny per view.
+Out of 100 boring surveys, you may be able to watch a 30-second clip of a TV show, or paid a penny per view.
 It's never a good use of your time!

 Outside of working for Netflix, you are not going to make money watching TV.
-Why would anyone pay you do to something that everyone else is doing for free?!
+Why would anyone pay you to do something that everyone else is doing for free?!
 Shocker, right?

-You may be able to rackup a few “points” here, a gift card there with a rare opportunity, but as far as making any notable or sustainable income…not gonna happen.
+You may be able to rack up a few “points” here, a gift card there with a rare opportunity, but as far as making any notable or sustainable income…not gonna happen.

 Still, there are lots of people who love to watch TV and movies.
 I have friends that know everything about directors, casts, and alternate endings.

 I mean, just look at the whole Star Wars phenomenon.
 Do you love watching TV?
 Do you have a favorite TV show or are obsessed with something like Harry Potter, Game of Thrones, or Star Trek?

 There are lots of people that are really passionate about this stuff.
 If passion describes you + TV, then you can make money from this passion… you just have to get creative about it.
 I'll show you how to do it RIGHT HERE RIGHT NOW.

 You should do what I do: Affiliate marketing.

 Affiliate marketing is how I built my current business.
 I created a website about computers and a website about beer.
 Both of them make me money every month.
 Thousands of dollars per month!